leechunyen/docker_debian12_Xfce4_vnc_with_audio/README.md

-# docker debian12 Xfce4 vnc
+# docker debian12 Xfce4 vnc with audio

-This Docker image provides a Debian 12 environment with XFCE4 desktop accessible via VNC or noVNC.
+This Docker image provides a Debian 12 environment with an XFCE4 desktop accessible via VNC or noVNC. \
-Audio streaming only on noVNC.
+Audio streaming is supported only on noVNC. \
-Here's how to set it up and use it
+Here's how to set it up and use it:

 ## Prerequisites